-Six Flags Great Adventure: Rides, Shows, and Activities For The Whole Family
+Six Flags Great Adventure: Rides And Thrills For The Whole Family

 0

-So this is very exciting news—Six Flags Great Adventure in Jackson opens this weekend for spring 2023 (cue the applause).
-Get ready to spin the carousel, get dizzy on the enchanted teacups, and experience all the thrills on some of the tallest and fastest roller coasters in the world, including the Zumanjaro: Drop of Doom.
-But even for a family that’s not up for daring scream-inducing thrills, Six Flags Great Adventure is a fun day for all ages.
+So this is very exciting news—Six Flags Great Adventure in Jackson is celebrating its 50th anniversary with lots of exciting updates and fun.
+Opening day for 2024 is March 16, so get ready to spin the carousel, splash on the log flume, see views from the Giant Wheel, and experience all the thrills on some of the tallest and fastest roller coasters in the world, including the newest one, The Flash Vertical Velocity, the first super boomerang coaster to open in North America.
+But even for a family not up for daring, scream-inducing thrills, Six Flags Great Adventure is a fun day for all ages.
 You can find gentle rides for littles, moderate ones for everyone, and mind-blowing attractions for older kids, teens, and adults.
-Scroll down for everything you need to know for a day trip to Six Flags Great Adventure theme park.
-And after you visit the park, check out Six Flags Safari Drive-Thru, which also opens this weekend. (featured photo credit: Six Flags Great Adventure)
+Scroll down for everything you need to know for a day trip to Six Flags Great Adventure theme park, including the newly updated Six Flags Safari Off Road Adventure opening Easter weekend and the new Savannah Sunset Resort and Spa opening in June. (featured photo credit: Six Flags Great Adventure)

 A day of thrills at Six Flags Great Adventure